-I had the opportunity to give a talk at CMC-South earlier this month about my work conducting lesson studies.
+I had the opportunity to give a talk at CMC-South in the fall of 2017 about my work conducting lesson studies.
 About 40 inspiring educators showed up to geek out with me and learn about ways to generate teacher buy-in so that teacher learning made during lesson study leads to lasting professional growth.
 This post contains a quick outline of part of my talk and the resources I shared with participants.
 Please feel free to use the resources in your own work conducting lesson study.
 I’d love to hear feedback.
 Let’s get better together.
-If you want to know more about my approach or have me conduct the process with your staff, please shoot me an email: email@example.com.
+If you want to know more about my approach or have me conduct the process with your staff, please shoot me an email: firstname.lastname@example.org.

 We Teach Who We Are

 Teaching is a practice of identity.
 In other words, we teach who we are.
 As a result, our classrooms are often at the intersection of the personal and the public.
 How we relate to young people, how we foster classroom culture, how we create community and structure our norms, and how we craft lessons for our students are all processes that come from deep rooted assumptions about who we are as teachers, who we perceive our students to be, and why we do what we do.
 Our identity drives the purpose behind our practice.

 To make shifts in our practice means that we must make shifts in our identity.
 And that is uncomfortable.
 On the one hand, it takes focused deliberate practice which requires maximum effort.
 On the other hand, it invites vulnerability and discomfort because it must be done with others.
 To teach in front of someone, to practice our craft as instructors, is an intimate act.
 It can be terrifyingly debilitating, especially if the observers are not trusted colleagues, coaches, or leaders.